twobitlabs/iOSXcodeStarterProject/README.md

 * ARC enabled with Storyboards
 * Univesal app to support both iPhone and iPad
 * [AnalyticsKit](https://github.com/twobitlabs/AnalyticsKit) to support optional integration of analytics providers like TestFlight, Flurry, Apsalar, Localytics, etc...
 Only the TestFlight SDK is included by default.
+* Libraries are includes as git submodules so you can keep pull in the latest versions
 * Specta, Expecta, and OCMock to support TDD and BDD style iOS Development with Mock objects
 * Seperate unit test and functional test target to separate out fast running tests from slow running tests
 * MagicalRecord which makes working with Core Data enjoyable